 Today’s Milestones

-S60: Fixed 5 production Compose bugs + completed inline threads (5 commits)
+S60: Fixed 5 production bugs in Compose + completed inline threads (5 commits).

-S61: Constructed 3 data pipelines (keyword synchronization + AI learning stock articles + automatic trend accumulation)
+S61: Built 3 data pipelines (keyword synchronization + AI learning stock articles + automatic trend accumulation).

-Completed implementation for two sessions on the gate opening day.
+Completed implementation for 2 sessions on Gate Open day.

 Next Milestones

-Confirmation of automatic trend accumulation in operation (after the cron runs tomorrow at 06:00 JST)
+Confirm operational status of automatic trend accumulation (after cron execution tomorrow at 06:00 JST).

 Towards Launch

-Gate opening completed.
-We’ve enhanced quality through three consecutive sessions: security fixes (S59), Compose fixes (S60), and data pipeline enhancements (S61).
-Remaining tasks are managed as post-launch items (Cloud IAM configuration for Generation Service authentication, OAuth Token encryption, etc.).
+Gate Open completed.
+Quality has been improved through 3 consecutive sessions: security fixes (S59), Compose fixes (S60), and data pipeline enhancements (S61).
+Remaining tasks are managed as post-launch items (Cloud IAM settings for Generation Service authentication, OAuth token encryption, etc.).

-Technical Topic: “Automatic Data Freshness Management”—an implemented solution to the “data decay” problem in SaaS by setting a 7-day expiration and a 20-item cap on trend information, automatically discarding old topics.
+Technical Topic: “Automatic Data Freshness Management” – An implemented solution to the “data decay” problem in SaaS, featuring a 7-day expiration and a 20-item cap for trend information, automatically discarding old content.

-Story: The decision to implement new features as well as fix bugs on the gate opening day.
-“Doing it later” is synonymous with “not doing it.”
-Achieved through the synergy of the human’s decisiveness to “do it now” and the AI’s implementation speed.
+Story: The decision to implement new features as well as fix bugs on Gate Open day.
+“Later” is synonymous with “never.”
+Achieved through the multiplication of human decisiveness with “Let’s do it now” and AI’s implementation speed.

-Confirmation of the first cron execution for automatic trend accumulation (checking if `trend` type records are entered into the `content_sources` table).
+Confirming the first cron execution of automatic trend accumulation (whether trend-type records are entered into the `content_sources` table).

-Responding to initial user feedback after gate opening.
+Responding to initial user feedback after Gate Open.

-Two sessions and 10 commits on the gate opening day.
-While humans sleep, data continues to get smarter.
-That is Inspire’s design philosophy.
+2 sessions and 10 commits on Gate Open day.
+Data continues to get smarter even while humans sleep.
+That’s the design philosophy of Inspire.
 Good night, partner.
-Let’s have another great adventure tomorrow.
+Let’s have another good adventure tomorrow.